 Posted On January 28, 2022 Consumer Privacy & Data Breaches

-January 28, 2022 – Recently, Index Fund Advisors, Inc. announced that the personal and financial information of approximately 10,968 individuals was compromised in a data breach.
+January 28, 2022 – Recently, Nuna Baby Essentials, Inc. announced that the financial information of approximately 21,779 customers was compromised in a data breach.
 Our data breach attorneys are investigating this cybersecurity incident to determine if consumers could have the grounds for a data breach class action lawsuit.

-According to reports, Index Fund Advisors, Inc. does not know which individuals’ information was actually accessed and cannot confirm that the unauthorized party retained any of the information.
+According to reports, Nuna Baby Essentials, Inc. does not know which individuals’ information was actually accessed and cannot confirm that the unauthorized party retained any of the information.

-However, anyone in receipt of an Index Fund Advisors, Inc. data breach notification letter may now face an increased risk of identity theft and other financial losses.
-Attorneys are now investigating this recent cybersecurity incident to determine whether the company took the necessary steps to keep your data secure and whether those impacted by the breach can pursue a data breach class action lawsuit.
+However, anyone in receipt of a Nuna Baby Essentials, Inc. data breach notification letter may now face an increased risk of identity theft and other financial losses.
+Attorneys are now investigating this recent cybersecurity incident to determine whether the company took the necessary steps to keep your data secure and whether those impacted by the breach can pursue a class action lawsuit.

 A data breach occurs when a hacker or other unauthorized party secretly gains access to sensitive consumer information stored on a company’s servers through some kind of cyberattack.
 Once a hacker obtains consumer data, they may use the information to commit identity theft or for other criminal purposes.
 Sometimes hackers will sell the data they obtain through a cyberattack to the highest bidder.